How to do Keyword Research

 Consider the following:

-- Take into consideration the unique selling proposition of your products.
+- Take into consideration the unique selling proposition of your products or services

-- Incorporate the day-to-day language your customers use to speak about your product and services.
+- Incorporate the day-to-day language your customers use to speak about your products or services

-The subjective nature of this does not mean that you can’t put a process in place that will aid you to find the best keywords possible.
+The subjective nature of this does not mean that you can’t put a process in place that will aid in finding the best keywords possible.

 How to do Keyword Research: Five Steps